 Mercedes-Benz has taken the camouflage off the second-generation G-Class.
-The new G was leaked online couple of weeks ago.
+The new G was leaked online a couple of weeks ago.

 As Mercedes says, its external appearance has not changed significantly since 1979.
 Iconic elements continue to serve very specific purposes, to give the G‑Class its unique appearance.
 All these are still found in the new G‑Class: the distinctive door handle and the characteristic closing sound, the exterior protective strip, the exposed spare wheel on the rear door and the prominent indicator lights.